 A manufacturer may sell a product (in the sales app), this creates a delivery (in the inventory app) so it is shipped out to the client.
 Simultaneously, a manufacturing order is created and this happens automatically to lodge the ‘make to order’ product to begin manufacturing.
 Once the item is manufactured, it gets allocated to the inventory app for delivery.

-Another, similar workflow could involve the same process where a sale is made (in the sales app), this triggers a delivery (in the inventory app), simultaneously triggering a manufacturing order automatically.
+A similar workflow could involve the same process where a sale is made (in the sales app), this triggers a delivery (in the inventory app), simultaneously triggering a manufacturing order automatically.
 However this time, in order to manufacture a component needs to be purchased as it is not held in stock.
 The integrated system can be set up to automatically create a PO (in the purchase app).
 Once that component is sent out, a receipt can be created for receipting that component into stock (within the Inventory app).
 Once received into stock the component automatically gets handed over to the manufacturing team (in the MRP app), once the manufacturing order is complete, it gets allocated to the delivery (within the inventory app) so it can be shipped out.
 A more complicated process made just as simple, with automated workflows.

 3. Easily Maintain Overall Equipment Effectiveness (OEE)